Phone:

 Paint protection film (PPF) and ceramic coating are two popular options when it comes to protecting your car’s paint.
-When deciding between ceramic coating vs PPF, it is important to remember that they serve the same purpose of preserving your vehicle’s appearance.
+They serve the same purpose of preserving your vehicle’s appearance.
 However, they work in different ways and offer unique benefits.
 PPF provides excellent protection against physical damage like scratches, debris, and rock chips.
 Ceramic coating, on the other hand, is more suited for repelling dirt, water, and UV rays while enhancing shine.

 What Is a Paint Protection Film (PPF)?